History of the Nottingham Panthers (1939–1960): 1955–1960: The British League years and closure

 The 1955–56 would prove to be one of the club's most successful.
 After losing six of their first twelve games in the Autumn Cup, Panthers would win the next eleven and tie their final game to win the title by seven points over Paisley Pirates.
 In the league, Nottingham were triumphant in a tight league race that saw only eight points separate first and last place.
-The championship went right down to the wire, with Panthers needing 11-10 and 7-6 wins over Harringay Racers on the final weekend of the season to claim the title on goal average over the Wembley Lions.
+The championship went right down to the wire, with Panthers needing 11–10 and 7–6 wins over Harringay Racers on the final weekend of the season to claim the title on goal average over the Wembley Lions.
 The Panthers also travelled to Sweden where they won the Ahearne Cup and entertained Sweden, Czechoslovakia and the United States in challenge games.

 In contrast, the 1956–57 season saw the Panthers fall to the bottom of the standings in the Autumn Cup and the league.
-During December, Nottingham toured Czechoslovakia and Germany where they played the Czechoslovakian national team and club sides including Köln, Düsseldorf and Mannheim.
+During December, Nottingham toured Czechoslovakia and Germany where they played the Czechoslovak national team and club sides including Köln, Düsseldorf and Mannheim.
 In 1957–58 the Panthers finished third in the Autumn Cup table and a runner-up to Brighton Tigers in the league and again undertook a tour of Czechoslovakia.

 After an eleven association with the Panthers, Chick Zamick left Nottingham in the summer of 1958 to take up a coaching position in Geneva.
 He was replaced by player Lorne Smith.
 Though Edinburgh took part in the Autumn Cup, the 1958–59 league consisted of only four teams after the closure of the Harringay Arena.
 Panthers finished bottom in both competitions.
 The following season Streatham rejoined the league after a five-year absence.
 The 1959–60 season also saw the reintroduction of the British Championship after a thirty-year absence.
 After a third-place finish in the Autumn Cup, the Panthers finished second in the league to qualify for Championships.

 In the semi-final the Panthers faced the league champions Streatham.
 The Panthers were defeated 5–4 in the first leg in London but won the second leg 3–1 to win the tie 7–6.
 In the final the Panthers faced Brighton who had defeated Paisley 11–8 in the other semi final.
 The first leg was played in Brighton, with the Tigers winning 3–2.
 A week later, on 6 May 1960, the Panthers won the second leg by the same scoreline, forcing the first overtime the club had ever taken part in.
-The Tigers clinched the tie 6-5 after 6.32 of the extra session to win the Championship.
+The Tigers clinched the tie 6–5 after 6.32 of the extra session to win the Championship.
 This would prove to be the final game the original Nottingham Panthers played.